pippinbarr/felixkhaledbarr.com/_posts/2021-10-07-the-one-which-is-gifs-and-poets-tree.md

 gorgeous unlikelihood of our lives at all, finding ourselves here, witnesses to each other’s tenderness, which, this moment, is fury, is rage, which, this moment, is another way of saying:
-You are who I love   You are who I love  You and you and you are who](https://explore.chairsandtables.org/post/178246864278/you-are-who-i-love)
+You are who I love   You are who I love  You and you and you are who](https://explore.chairsandtables.org/post/178246864278/you-are-who-i-love) +aracelis girmay

 ![](/assets/images/06-20211007_104643-the-one-which-paints-us-somehow-perceptual.gif)